noomerzx/vue-barcode-scanner/README.md

 * Support scanner that use "TAB" instead of "Enter" in the last scanned charactor (adding keydown event) (0.4)
 * Clear elapsed time when submit the barcode (0.4)
 * Change by pass elapsed time from 500ms to 30ms and change the logic to make scanner detection better (0.4)
+* Options to set scan sensitivity (it's elapsed time for each key scanned, default 100ms) (0.5)
+* New method to set scan sensitivity manually (0.5)

 ----------------------------------------
 ## Dependencies